"Is it a prank?": Ghost Hlubi's ex cries after he and Seemah reconcile, SA split

-Ghost Hulbi’s Ex in Tears in a Video As He Reconciled With Seemah After Dramatic Break Up
+Ghost Hlubi’s Ex in Tears in a Video As He Reconciled With Seemah After Dramatic Break Up

-- Youtuber Ghost Hulbi and TikTokker Seemah are topping Twitter trending list because of their love lives
+- Youtuber Ghost Hlubi and TikTokker Seemah are topping Twitter trending list because of their love lives

 - The creators had a hectic breakup that ended in Ghost Hlubi and Seemah exposing each other all over social media

-- Ghost Hulbi seemingly moved on, but social media posts show that he and Seemah are back together
+- Ghost Hlubi seemingly moved on, but social media posts show that he and Seemah are back together

-Ghost Hulbi and Seemah made headlines due to their relationship.
-The lo birds became the talk of the town when Ghost Hlubi gifted Seemah a Mercedes-Benz.
+Ghost Hlubi and Seemah made headlines due to their relationship.
+The love birds became the talk of the town when Ghost Hlubi gifted Seemah a Mercedes-Benz.

-Ghost Hulbi and Seemah had a public fallout after their breakup.
+Ghost Hlubi and Seemah had a public fallout after their breakup.
 Seemah revealed that the Mercedes car gift was a lie to get views.

 Ghost Hlubi's ex cries for him